 The medical examiners report doesn’t show any broken bones, fractures, or head injuries.
-The report states he died from mechanical asphyxia, which is the weight of the car keeping him from breathing.
-Crump is accusing the medical examiner of lying in the report.
+The report states he died from mechanical asphyxia, which was the weight of the car that kept him from breathing.
+Crump is now accusing the medical examiner of fabricating the report.

-It is still unclear as to why Marlon Brown ran from police.
-Brown was also under a court ordered curfew.
+It is still unclear as to why Marlon Brown ran from police; however, police said Brown was under a court ordered curfew.

 We want to hear from you.
 Do you think Officer Harris should have been fired?
 And do you feel he was fired as a political move to avoid further attention from the media spotlight?